rpurgstaller/portfolio-website-react/README.md

 Thanks for your interest in my website!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+[gh-pages](https://www.npmjs.com/package/gh-pages) was used for deployment.

+You can find the live version of the website [here](https://www.rpurgstaller.app).

 Feel free to copy and reuse anything in this repository.

 ## Available Scripts